csharrison/csharrison.github.io/_posts/2024-08-05-distributed-noise.markdown

 satisfying pure DP.
 - As $a \to \infty$ (and therefore $p \to 1$), the negative binomial approaches the poisson distribution.
     This means that the GDL actually approaches the skellam distribution for large values of $a$!
-    To make this parameterization private requires $beta \gg 1$.
+    To make this parameterization private requires $\beta \gg 1$.
 Quantifying this convergence would be an interesting follow-up question.
-- For small values of $\Delta$, the hypergeometric term in the theorem statement is very small.
+- For some parameterizations, the hypergeometric term in the theorem statement is very small.
 The bound can be simplified by taking a looser upper bound without its small (negative) contribution.
 - It should be relatively straightforward to translate univariate bounds to multivariate bounds similar to the laplace mechanism.